Believe it or not, LA's first commercial airport was actually in Glendale.

-Back then, planes could only fly during daylight, so the transcontinental passengers starting in New York took an overnight train to Columbus, OH and then got on a plane, switch back and forth between trains and planes over the course of night and day, and finally landed at their destination: Glendale's Grand Central Air Terminal.
+Back then, planes could only fly during daylight, so the transcontinental passengers starting in New York took an overnight train to Columbus, OH, and then got on a plane, switched back and forth between trains and planes over the course of night and day, and finally landed at their destination: Glendale's Grand Central Air Terminal.

 Eventually, the war ended, and commercial flights were to start back up again—but their newly arrived neighbors complained about the noise, forcing them to shorten the runway.
 And then it was too short to accommodate the commercial planes of the time.

 GCAT operations never recovered from that, but somehow the building itself survived.
 Disney not only saved it, but it has embraced the place's aviation history in making the campus their own.
 Case in point: they added an outdoor pergola for performances—with a canopy that resembles an airplane wing.